redrum-llik/TeamCity-Ansible-Plugin/README.md

 ## System parameters

 If a corresponding option is enabled, system build parameters will be exported into a temporary JSON file.
 This file will be supplied as the `--extra-vars` value.
 The dots (`.`) in parameter name are replaced with underscores (`_`) to provide a valid variable identifier.
-If an additional arguments field does contain the `--extra-vars` argument too, this option should be turned off.
+If the additional arguments field contains the `--extra-vars` argument too, the logic will be skipped.